akeneo/pim-docs/technical_architecture/best_practices/core/standards.rst

 * Use parentheses when instantiating classes regardless of the number of arguments the constructor has;

-* Exception message strings should be concatenated using :phpfunction:`sprintf`.
+* Exception message strings should be concatenated using `sprintf`.

 * If we expect something from a method/function (i.e. the returned value of the method/function used by the caller) we should always do an explicit return (not ``return;``).